We think this movie stands out for:

 What parents need to know

-Parents need to know that this 1980s classic survives as an excellent, coming-of-age movie for teens.
+Parents need to know that 1980s classic Say Anything survives as an excellent, coming-of-age movie for teens.
 Teens-to-be also may enjoy it, but it may not be suitable for them, with its teen drinking, teen sex, profanity (including one "f--k"), and parental betrayal.
-More than simply a teen film, Say Anything boasts fine performances, a lot of humor, and a well-chosen soundtrack.
+More than simply a teen film, it boasts fine performances, a lot of humor, and a well-chosen soundtrack.
 This is a true-to-life depiction of teen life.
 Both main characters deal with the pain of broken families and oppressive family expectations, which could spark discussion.

 What's the story?

-In this smart, funny story about growing up and struggling with imminent responsibilities, Lloyd (John Cusack) is a teenage kickboxer on no particular career path.
-Dianne is a brain with an overprotective father (John Mahoney).
+In SAY ANYTHING, a smart, funny story about growing up and struggling with imminent responsibilities, Lloyd (John Cusack) is a teenage kickboxer on no particular career path.
+Diane (Ione Skye) is a brainiac with an overprotective father (John Mahoney).
 After graduation, the opposites fall for each other, spend the summer together, and end up making love, the details of which Diane spills to her father.
 Her father wants more for his daughter than a future with a slacker like Lloyd -- she's set to go to England to study on a fellowship at the end of the summer.
 Under pressure from her father, Diane breaks up with Lloyd.
 But when she discovers that her father has been stealing from the retirement home he owns, she reconsiders.
 Lloyd's the one person she's come to trust.

 Is it any good?